 - 2 tablespoons tomato paste

-In a large pot over medium-high heat, heat the oil.
+In a large skillet or pot over medium-high heat, heat the oil.

 Add the cardamom pods, cinnamon sticks, Arabic gum, and the lamb.